Your questions

 GLP-1 Frequently Asked Questions

-Plain-English answers to the most common questions about Ozempic, Wegovy, Mounjaro and Zepbound — how they work, how much weight you can lose, side effects, safety, cost, and more.
-Updated regularly as the science evolves.
+Plain-English answers to the most common questions about Ozempic, Wegovy, Mounjaro and Zepbound — how tirzepatide and semaglutide compare, how much weight you can lose, side effects, safety, cost, and more.
+Every number is drawn from a named trial or label, and updated as the science evolves.

 About GLP-1 Medications